lancevo/lancevo.github.io/_posts/2016-08-30-express-ssl-server.md

 source: <https://github.com/lancevo/express_ssl_server>

-This setup include CORS, helmet plug-ins.
-As for the HTTP and HTTPS, don't use 80 and 443, so it doesn't need `sudo` to run the code, and we will re-route the ports with iptables later.
+This setup includes CORS, helmet plug-ins.
+As for the HTTP and HTTPS ports, don't use 80 and 443, so it doesn't need `sudo` to run the code, and we will re-route the ports with iptables later.

 ```javascript